cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 Before you start to install and configure Cloud Pak for Data 4.0, you will need to identify what your target infrastructure is going to be.
 You can start from scratch and use one of the pre-defined reference architectures from IBM or bring your own.

+> ⚠️ Cloud Pak for Data 4.0 requires an OpenShift 4.8 cluster.

 ### Reference Architectures